-Candidates will face many questions during job interviews and many of them will be easy to answer, though the ones that aren’t so easy to answer tend to be pretty awkward.
-These questions will often revolve around sensitive or personal issues or be structured in a way that enables the interviewer to learn something about the candidate’s character, preparation and professionalism.
+Candidates will face many questions during job interviews.
+Many of them will be easy to answer, other more difficult questions can be pretty awkward.
+These awkward interview questions will often be structured in a way that enables interviewers to learn about the candidate’s character, preparation and professionalism.

-Here a few examples of the most common awkward questions and how to answer them with aplomb.
+Here a few examples of the most common awkward job interview questions and how to answer them with aplomb.

-Your prospective employer knows there are many justifiable reasons for moving on from a job, but you must frame your reason in a positive way.
-For example, don’t just say you are bored in your current job, say you are looking to take the next step in your career and find a position that challenges you and helps you develop professionally.
+Your prospective employer knows there are many justifiable reasons for moving on from a job.
+Whatever your reason, you must frame it in a positive way.
+For example, don’t just say you are bored in your current job.
+Instead, say you are looking to take the next step in your career.
+You are therefore seeking a position that challenges you and helps you develop professionally.

-If the reason for leaving your current job does happen to be legitimately negative, then frame the reason as a positive of the company you are interviewing for instead of a negative of your current firm.
-For example, you are underpaid and overworked, but saying this is a negative of your current working conditions.
+Let’s say the reason for your job search happens to be legitimately negative.
+It is possible to frame this as a positive of the company you are interviewing for.
+Thus avoiding anything negative about your current firm.
+For example, you are underpaid and overworked, but saying this would sound negative of your current working conditions.

-So instead say something about wanting to work for a company with similar values to your own that will give you the opportunity to develop your skills and learn new ones.
+So instead explain you to work for a company with similar values to your own.
+You want to work for an employer that will give you the opportunity to develop and learn new skills.

 What Is Your Motivation?

 As with the reason for leaving your current job, describing your motivation requires a little tweaking when answering during a job interview.
-First of all you want to identify your genuine reason for wanting the job, and then strip it down to its basic fundamentals.
+Firstly, you want to identify your genuine reason for wanting the job.
+Then strip it down to its basic fundamentals.

 One common motivation is wanting to earn more money.
-The basic fundamental of this reason is financial stability, which sounds better as a main motivational factor than just wanting more money.
+The basic fundamental of this reason is financial stability.
+This sounds better as a main motivational factor than just wanting more money.
 Using this strategy to answer this awkward interview question makes you sound more articulate and thoughtful.

 Tell Me About Yourself

 This common interview request is not your cue to regale them with every detail of your life!
-Remember that the interviewer has read your CV thoroughly and thus doesn’t need it repeated back to them word for word.
-Just focus on the most relevant item, such as the recent experience you have that relates to the position you are applying for, perhaps add a reason why you enjoy that particular work, and keep it brief.
+Remember, the interviewer has read your CV thoroughly and thus doesn’t need it repeated back to them word for word.
+Instead, focus on the most relevant item.
+Such as the recent experience you have that relates to the position you are applying for.
+Perhaps add a reason why you enjoy that particular work and keep it brief.

 Understanding how to succinctly answer this question is an important step towards impressing the interviewer.